afilipovich/gglsbl/README.md

 ###### Get Google API key
 Instructions can be found [here](https://developers.google.com/safe-browsing/lookup_guide#GettingStarted).
 Please note that v3.0 API key is different from v2.2 API.
+Since v4 API is out, v3.0 was renamed to 'Safe Browsing API (Legacy)'.

 ###### Install the library